30 Absolute Best Books To Read After A Breakup

 Because pain is the universal constant of life, the opportunities to grow from that pain are constant in life.
 All that is required is that we don’t numb it, that we don’t look away.
 All that is required is that we engage it and find the value and meaning in it.

-Boundaries helps you set well, err… proper boundaries!
-Be that with your partner, friends, or family members.
+Boundaries helps you set and maintain healthy boundaries.
+Be that with your ex, partner, friends, or family members.

-The only thing I didn’t like about Boundaries were countless cases of religious prattle thrown in.
 I don’t know about you.
 Maybe you’re into religion and will find this aspect of the work a plus.
-If so, more power to you.
-As for me, I wasn’t a fan.
+If so, more power to you!
+As for me, I just wasn’t a fan.

 Notable Quote: